 If a legal defense applies to your case, we will create a strong legal strategy and work with the prosecutor to get your charges reduced or dismissed.
 Contact Austin Hagee Law Firm, so a member of our team can review your case.

 First Time Drug Possession Charges in Texas?
-Austin Hagee Law Firm Today to Discuss Your Case
+Contact Austin Hagee Law Firm Today to Discuss Your Case

 A drug conviction can affect your ability to get a job and cause irreparable damage to your reputation.
 A qualified possession lawyer can prepare a defense strategy that emphasizes the weaknesses in the prosecution’s case and negotiate with the prosecutor to reduce your charges or dismiss them entirely.